anbox-cloud/discourse-docs/howto/install-appliance/google-cloud.md

 Define your preferred boot disk size.
 We recommend allocating at least 100 GB of disk size.

-For Anbox Cloud Appliance, adding an additional disk is recommended for efficient container storage.
+For Anbox Cloud Appliance, adding an additional disk is recommended for efficient instance storage.
 Under **Advanced Options > Disks**, Select **Add new disk**.
 Add a disk name and choose the disk size as 100 GB.
 For the other fields, you can choose your preferred value or proceed with the default values.

 ![Add new disk|690x440](https://assets.ubuntu.com/v1/8acf5d22-add-new-disk-2.png)